zeditor01/zowetools/docs/deploying_ums.md

 # Deploying UMS

-This document is an audit trail of deploying ZOWE V2.17
+This document is an audit trail of deploying UMS V1.2

  ***Contents***

-1. Links to ZOWE Documentation
+1. Links to UMS Documentation
 2. Pre-Requisite Software
 3. Planning the Deployment
 4. Installing the ZOWE product